2024-03-12 10:20:26

 «If it’s Boeing I ain’t going»

-Stefan Eiselin (56), founder of the Zurich aviation portal “Aerotelegraph”, has already heard from some people among his readers who no longer want to get into a Boeing 737Max, or who are at least “uneasy” about it.
+Stefan Eiselin (56), founder of the Zurich aviation portal “Aerotelegraph”, has already heard from some people among his readers who no longer want to get into a Boeing 737Max, or who are at least “uneasy” regarding it.
 The joke “If it’s Boeing I ain’t going”, whose origins are not entirely clear, is suddenly gaining momentum.

 After all, hardly any Boeing 737 Max fly to or from Switzerland.
 Only Icelandair flies between Zurich and Reykjavik-Keflavik with a Boeing 737 Max-8.
 Other airlines that are also active in Switzerland also have 737 Max in their fleet – such as Turkish Airlines, United Airlines, American Airlines and Air Canada.
 In other words: on a connecting flight it is quite possible that you will be sitting in a Boeing 737 Max.

 Eiselin says everyone has to decide for themselves whether they want to fly on a Boeing 737 Max or not.
 But he also adds: “The incident with Alaska Airlines was one too many.”
 Boeing has lost enormous credibility.
-The promise of improvement after the deadly incidents of 2018/2019 has evaporated.
+The promise of improvement following the deadly incidents of 2018/2019 has evaporated.
 The stock market price has fallen accordingly since then.

 External content